zerobuzz/webtest/README.md

 This software is alpha, and every part of api and internals may keep changing arbitrarily for a while.

-You need https://github.com/zerobuzz/regex-easy, which is not available from hackage yet.
-Apart from that, the usual git-clone-cabal-install should work on any system.  please open an issue if it does not.
+The usual git clone / cabal install should work.
+Please open an issue if it does not.

 next steps